Houston GLBT Community Center: History

 The Center was founded as the Houston Lesbian and Gay Community Center in 1996 by a group of activists.
-The Center moved into its first facility at 803 Hawthorne Avenue in March 1998 during the administration of Brian J. Tognotti, the first president of the Center, and moved a suite at 3400 Montrose Boulevard in early 2003 during the first presidency of Timothy Brookover.
+The Center moved into its first facility at 803 Hawthorne Avenue in 1998 during the administration of Brian J. Tognotti, the first president of the Center, and moved a suite at 3400 Montrose Boulevard in early 2003 during the first presidency of Timothy Brookover.
 In 2003, under the leadership of then Center president Burton Bagby-Grose, the name and mission statement were changed to include bisexual and transgender people.
 In 2010, after the mid-rise 3400 Montrose building was condemned, the center relocated to the Dow School Building in Houston's historic Sixth Ward district.
 Coinciding with its 15th anniversary, the center was named Organization Grand Marshal of Pride Houston's annual LGBT pride parade.

 The Montrose Center (formerly Montrose Counseling Center) is widely recognized as the primary gathering place for LGBT-oriented organizations in and around Houston.